elsassph/vanilla-haxe-js/readme.md

 Using Haxe as a better JavaScript, just using the DOM API.

-Building:
+## Command line

 	haxe build.hxml

+## Grunt

+The sample GruntFile uses a Haxe specific task to build the project.

+	npm install -g grunt-cli
+	npm install
+	grunt

+See [grunt-haxe on Github](https://github.com/Fintan/grunt-haxe) for the Haxe task documentation.

+## FlashDevelop

-Or open the `.hxproj` project in FlashDevelop and press F5 to build and run in the browser.
+Open the `.hxproj` project in FlashDevelop and press F5 or Ctrl+Enter to build and run in the browser.